metametadata/clj-fakes/docs/user-guide.md

 ```

 Recorded fake must be checked using one of the [assertions](#assertions) provided by the framework or
-be marked as checked explicitly using `mark-checked` function; otherwise, self-test will trigger:
+be marked as checked explicitly using `mark-checked` function; otherwise, self-test will raise an exception:

 ```clj
 (f/with-fakes